bb-drummer/php-qa/README.md

 THIS SCRIPT COMES WITH ABSOLUTELY NO WARRANTY !!!
 USE AT YOUR OWN RISK !!!

-please, see `LICENSE.tst` for further information
+please, see `LICENSE.txt` for further information